Prof John Coggan

 Telephone: 01326 371824

-John has over 30 years experience in application of numerical modelling to mine design.
-John is an Academic Lead within CSM, Lead of the Mining, Geotechnical and Safety Engineering Research Group and has recently been elected as a College Representative on Senate.
-He is also a Senate Representative on the University Taught Faculty Board.
-Prior to joining CSM/the University of Exeter, John obtained industrial rock mechanics experience in South Africa and Botswana.
+I have over 30 years experience in application of numerical modelling to mine design.
+I am an Academic Lead within CSM and Lead of the Mining, Geotechnical and Safety Engineering Research Group.
+Prior to joining CSM/the University of Exeter, I obtained industrial rock mechanics experience in South Africa and Botswana.
+I received a Medal For Excellence from the Institute of Materials, Minerals and Mining in the IOM3 Awards 2020.

 Chartered Engineer, CEng